CHMBRB/SimpleFakeDataAnalysis/README.md

 Why, as professionals, should we insist upon increasing the difficulty of our work when that's not a healthy performance metric and there's no related achievement award? ***"Work smart, not hard."***

-The Office Suite products (and their LibreOffice equivalents) are still invaluable tools to have for quick data entry, editing, viewing, and analysis.
+The Office Suite products (and their LibreOffice equivalents) are still invaluable tools for quick data entry, editing, viewing, and analysis.
 However, they're not without limitations.
-Therefore, python, pandas, etc... are not meant to entirely replace, but to be used in conjunction with existing toolsets.
+Therefore, python, pandas, etc... are not meant to entirely replace, but to be used in conjunction with existing tools.

 ### The Problem